fc79/fc79/README.md

 ## ⭐️ About me
 <!-- details -->
-<div> I am fatemeh gholizadeh, a Front-End developer (mostly React JS)
+<div> I am fatemeh gholizadeh, a front-end developer (mostly React JS)
  I got my bachelor degree in Iran University Of Science And Technology I have been learning React JS since 2020 via university projects.
  By the end of my bachelor period, I (in teams which were consisted of my classmates) could perform coding of four React JS projects (One of them was during my internship).